jupyter-governance/ec-team-compass/docs/accounts.md

 ## E-mail and Google account

 We have a shared GMail account at `projectjupyter@gmail.com`.
+This is different from the Google Workspaces account defined above, and is from earlier phases of the project.
 This is used as a common login for many services and tools that we use.
 See [](#passwords) for login credentials.